 Radish Microgreen Grow Kit

-The Radish Microgreen Grow Kit lets you grow radish microgreens at home in your window sill or kitchen.
+The Radish Microgreen Grow Kit lets you grow purple sango radish microgreens at home in your window sill or kitchen.
 Grow medium, seeds, container, drip tray, and instructions are all included.
 The grow kit is also fully biodegradable and ecofriendly!
-The container, baggies, and drip tray are made from biodegradable plant-based materials and the instruction card is recycled paper filled with wildflower seeds that you can soak and plant when you’re done with it.
+The container, baggies, and drip tray are made from biodegradable plant-based materials and the instruction card is made of biodegradable hemp.

 - GROW MICROGREENS AT HOME with our easy-to-follow instructions

-- RADISH MICROGREENS are a tasty gourmet delicacy for salads, sandwiches, and garnishes
+- MICROGREENS are a tasty gourmet delicacy for salads, sandwiches, and garnishes

 - ZERO WASTE from this fully biodegradable and ecofriendly kit

 - A GOOD EDUCATIONAL TOOL for teaching students about plant growth and sustainability